gw-ospo/curioss-patterns/README.md

 # Introduction to the CURIOSS Patterns Practice
 A public repository for the CURIOSS Patterns Practice.

-For more information about the CURIOSS Patterns Practice, please see the "About Patterns" section below.
+For more information about patterns in general, please see the "About Patterns" section below.

 # CURIOSS Patterns